jim-collier/x9git/project/backlog.md

 #### Done - Bugs

 #### Done - Features and enhancements

+- ✅ Release-prep sweep over the docs and the built-in help.
+	- The help still described `sync` as commit-then-pull.
+That order changed when the bare `pull` command was dropped, and this line was missed.
+The README already had it right.
+	- A regression check pins the wording, so the same drift can't come back quietly.
+	- Also two stale references in the project notes: a command name that was renamed, and a description of argument parsing from before the noun grouping.

 - ✅ `br prune`: delete branches already merged into the merge target, local + remote.
 	- Nothing cleaned up after a PR merged from the web UI or another machine, or after an abandoned branch. `br land` and `pr ok` only ever delete the one branch they just merged.